-Renting with pets: When can landlords say no?
-(Renters' Rights Bill)
+Renting with pets: When can landlords say no under the Renters' Rights Act?

 Renting with pets used to be challenging for tenants.
-But thanks to the Renters’ Rights Bill, landlords will have to consider requests by law.
+But due to the Renters’ Rights Act, landlords have to consider requests by law.

-Yet, despite this demand, only 7% of rental properties are listed as ‘pet-friendly’.
-Many landlords worry about potential risks associated with having lets with pets, such as the cost of repairs, the need for deep cleaning, and deterring potential future tenants with allergies.
+Yet, despite this demand for renting with pets, only 7% of rental properties are listed as ‘pet-friendly’.
+Many landlords worry about the risks associated with letting with pets, such as the cost of repairs, the need for deep cleaning, and the potential to deter future tenants with allergies.

-However, with the Renters’ Rights Bill advocating responsible pet ownership in the private rented sector (PRS), your agency's role is to help landlords understand these changes and guide them:
+With the Renters’ Rights Act advocating responsible pet ownership in the private rented sector (PRS), your agency's role is to help landlords understand these changes and guide them through the pet request process.

 - Handling pet permission requests: Step-by-step process

-- How Goodlord can help you adapt to the renting with pets changes
+- How goodlord helps you manage renting with pets

-- Fair consideration required - Landlords must consider each pet request fairly, and if they refuse them, there needs to be a reasonable justification.
+- Fair consideration required - Landlords must consider each pet request fairly, and if they refuse a request, there must be a reasonable justification.

 - Right to challenge - If tenants believe a refusal is unfair, they can appeal.